-With filming well underway for the Doctor Who 60th anniversary celebrations, here’s a rundown of everything we know so far…
+With production for the Doctor Who 60th anniversary celebrations now complete, here’s a rundown of everything we know so far…

-But what we don’t know is how these casting announcements fit into the Doctor Who canon.
-As Russell T Davies put it: “They’re back!
+Anyway, here’s how Russell T Davies announced their casting: “They’re back!
 And it looks impossible – first, we announce a new Doctor, and then an old Doctor, along with the wonderful Donna, what on earth is happening?
 Maybe this is a missing story.
 Or a parallel world.
 Or a dream, or a trick, or a flashback.
 The only thing I can confirm is that it’s going to be spectacular, as two of our greatest stars reunite for the battle of a lifetime.”

 Yasmin Finney is playing Rose